Highway Patrol PSD Unit

 PSD Ryker is a Belgian Malinois handled by Trooper S. Johnson.
 Aquired at the age of 18 months by the SDHP in 2013, Ryker is now 9 yrs old.
 PSD Ryker is trained and certified in narcotics detection.
 Ryker is a very hardworking and high energy dog.
 He has contributed greatly to the success of local criminal interdiction in the state of South Dakota.
 While off duty, Ryker enjoys playing fetch and being a part of the Johnon family.

 Trooper Steen began his career with the South Dakota Highway Patrol in 2004.
 In 2016, he was chosen to be a part of the PSD Unit.
 Trooper Steen’s partner is Thor, a German Shepard trained in the detection of the odors of illegal drugs.
 Together they interdict criminals on the state’s highway system.

-Trooper Dale joined the Highway Patrol in 2009.
-In 2012 he joined the PSD Unit and met his partner Raica.
-Raica is a Belgian Malinois certified in explosives detection and apprehension and tracking training.
-The team was stationed in Pierre for five years and now is currently stationed in Rapid City.
+Trooper Dale joined the Highway Patrol in 2009 and became a PSD handler in 2012.
+PSD Sadie is Trooper Dale’s second partner.
+Sadie is a Belgian Malinois certified in explosives detection, criminal apprehension, and tracking.
+The team is currently stationed in Rapid City.

 Police Service Dog Sem is a Belgian Malinois who came to the United States from the Netherlands in 2017 at just under one year old.
 Sem was purchased by the South Dakota Highway Patrol in January 2018 and completed his initial narcotics detector dog training in Rapid City.
 Since coming to the Highway Patrol, Sem has helped patrol the interstate and highways in the Black Hills area.
 Sem has been instrumental in the seizure of hundreds of pounds of illegal drugs and seizure of drug assets.
 Sem loves his job and looks forward to serving the citizens and visitors of South Dakota for years to come.